-Alexander Calder made this work after visiting the Ringling Brothers and Barnum & Bailey Circus at Madison Square Garden in 1925.
+Alexander calder made this work after visiting the Ringling Brothers and Barnum & Bailey Circus at Madison Square Garden in 1925.
 He recycled everyday objects such as bottle caps, corks, and buttons to create his own "big top" stars.
-When he traveled, Calder carried his circus in suitcases and performed it for friends in Europe and America.
-Calder acted out a story with his figures, while his audience sat on bleachers and ate peanuts as if they were at a real circus!
+When he traveled, calder carried his circus in suitcases and performed it for friends in Europe and the U.S. calder acted out a story with his figures, while his audience sat on bleachers and ate peanuts as if they were at a real circus!

 See all Whitney Kids Art Challenges.